yvankmc/Youtube-Data-Analysis-/README.md

 📊 Year Started does impact the number of subscriber you have

-🧠 High engagement does not always scale linearly with views

-These findings help illustrate how audience interaction behaves across different YouTube videos.
+These findings help illustrate why the audience interact with this different youtubers

 # 📉 Visualizations